goodlyrottenapple/calculus-toolbox/_posts/2015-04-20-code-generation.md

 #### Generate parser class for core calculus

 Parsers for the data types defined in `calc_structure` are generated.
-The parsers are used to parse terms in the ASCII sugar notation, as this is the notation the user uses to input terms of the calculus into the UI.
+The parsers are used to parse terms in the ASCII syntactic sugar, as this is the notation the user uses to input terms of the calculus into the UI.
 The ASCII notation is also used for saving the proof trees generated through the UI (unless the user specifically choses to export to Isabelle or LaTeX).

 ##### Functions used